otrv4/otrv4/otrv4.md

 There are two instances of the Prekey Profile that should be generated.
 One is used for publication in an untrusted prekey server, so parties can use it to send offline messages.
-The other should be stored locally.
+The other should be stored locally to be used in the Non-Interactive DAKE.
+Notice that the Prekey Profile has to be published and stored in the same untrusted Prekey Server used to store prekey messages.

 When the Prekey Profile expires, it should be updated.
 Client implementations should determine the frequency of the prekey's profile expiration and renewal.